rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

   - Give the error a heading level: provide a header, preferably a H1, so that assistive technology users can jump directly to the error and correct it.
   - Provide a same-page link so that users can jump directly to the form field that has the error.

-Provide a [validation summary](#validation-summaries) at the top of the page.
-This summary should indicate the fact that there was a validation problem, describes the nature of the problem, and provides ways to locate the field(s) with a problem easily.
-The "in text" portion of the success criterion underscores that it is not sufficient simply to indicate that a field has an error by putting an asterisk on its label or turning the label red.
-A text description of the problem should be provided.

 ## References
-### aria-invalid
-This true or false form field property indicates that the value entered into an input field does not conform to the format expected by the application.
-This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
-The attribute should be programmatically set as a result of a validation process.
-### aria-errormessage
-The `aria-errormessage` attribute takes an `ID` reference in the same manner as `aria-describedby`, and is only exposed when `aria-invalid` is set to ‘true’ on the same element.
-The use of a live region attribute such as aria-live=”polite” or `role="status" on the notification container element is optional.

-Placed on input and mapped via id to error message.
-Used to:
-  - Associate instructions with form fields
-  - Provide information on the outcome of an action
-  - Provide verbal information that may be conveyed via visual cues
-  - Associate tooltips to form fields
 ### More reading and sources
 - Accessibility - find more information on this topic in the following resource:
   - [Deque Checklist](https://dequeuniversity.com/checklists/web/form-validation-feedback)